gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 - A social media feed
 - An advertisement

-While some embeds can be done without using iframes, the benefits to the embed provider are usually so great that they'll insist on using them, whether they’re needed or not.
+While some embeds don't require iframes, the benefits to the embed provider are usually so great that they'll insist on using them, whether they’re needed or not.

-This is why the Facebook Like button is an iframe.
+That's why the Facebook Like button is an iframe.
 It doesn’t *have* to be one, but it gives enormous advantages to Facebook if it is.

 While it’s tempting to try to categorize embeds into separate groups like *ads*, *content embeds*, *payment portals*, and so on, very few embeds actually do only a single thing.